hungsu/digital_garden/src/site/notes/Advice/Advice for writing better note titles.md

 People do not realise how important document titles are.
 I've said before, [[Private/You should give your notes titles\|You should give your notes titles]].
 There are many examples:

 - People who make no attempt at all to write titles, and can be found with dozens of documents all named "Untitled".
 This person often cannot find what they're looking for and blames their computer.
 - People who try very hard to name their documents but do not understand what makes a good title.
-I found a wonderful guide explaining in depth how to add a security certificate to a Windows virtual machine if it was running on a MacOS host, and the author titled it simply "Windows VMs".
-The guide did not explain anything else.
-I only knew the guide existed at all because a coworker gave it to me directly, it would have been impossible to find otherwise.
+For example, I found a wonderful guide explaining in depth how to add a security certificate to a Windows virtual machine if it was running on a MacOS host.
+It should have been named something like "How to add a security certificate to a Windows VM", but the author titled it simply "Windows VMs".

 Thus, when you have a good document within a [[Concepts/PKM\|PKM]] system or even a team wiki, how do we write a good and useful title for it?

 Qualities we want:

 - Searchability.
-One should be able to find a note again by searching for it's Title, rather than its contents.
+A person who wants your document will employ certain search words and phrases, and those should overlap with your note's Title, rather than its contents.
 - Accuracy and Honesty.
 A title that doesn't reflect it's content is a form of dishonesty, and is why clickbait is so hated. [[Claims/Titles are a promise of good content\|Titles are a promise of good content]].
 - Clarity.
 We should be able to parse a title easily and quickly to determine if it is the note we want.
 Milliseconds matter.  [[Private/Concise writing takes longer to write, but is worth it\|Concise writing takes longer to write, but is worth it]].